silbinarywolf/proposal-fel/README.md

 - It needs to be blazing fast.
 CSS preprocessors like SASS aren't very complex but seem to compile significantly slower than other build tools like the TypeScript compiler.
 For example, on a Windows machine, SASS might take 4 seconds to recompile in "watch mode" for a reasonably large project using a Bootstrap-sized framework.
 - It needs to be 100% backwards compatible.
 If it's installed globally on a developers machine, it should be easy to install the next version (eg. 1.1) but also be able to run the tool at an older version (eg. 1.0).
 The Go programming language claims to offer this feature using a ["-lang" flag](https://golang.org/doc/go1.12#compiler).
-- It should ideally have at least 2-3 deeply invested maintainers.
-Popular build tools like Webpack rely on third parties to maintain various plugins/loaders, which means it requires you trust not only the company funding Webpack but a bunch of individuals who can only devote so much free time to fixing problems or keeping it up to date with Webpack.
+- The tool should not rely on the user having Python, NodeJS or any other third-party dependency installed, it should work standalone.
+However, it should also be easy to integrate with existing build systems such as Webpack.
+We might want the Webpack version to be a JavaScript / WASM build of the tool as building native binaries like NodeSASS can cause problems with build servers and compose poorly with other tools like [Cypress](https://www.cypress.io/).
+- It should ideally always have at least 2-3 deeply invested maintainers so that the project isn't halted by a single author leaving the project.

 ## Who do we want to solve these problems for?